molsonkiko/JsonToolsNppPlugin/README.md

     - If no translation file was found, or if parsing failed, the default English will be used.
 5. If parsing was successful, JsonTools will use the translation file as described below.

-To be clear, *JsonTools may not be in the same language of the Notepad++ UI,* and I do not plan to change that.
+JsonTools only attempts to find translation files once, when Notepad++ is starting up.
+If you change the UI language of Notepad++ or your operating system's UI culture, you will have to close Notepad++ and reopen it before this change will apply to JsonTools.

 To translate JsonTools to another language, just look at [`english.json5` in the translations directory of this repo](https://github.com/molsonkiko/JsonToolsNppPlugin/blob/main/translation/english.json5) and follow the instructions in that file.